sjbylo/aba/README.md

 cd aba
 make cluster name=mycluster [type=sno|compact|standard] [target=xyz]
 ```
-- will create a directory 'mycluster', copy the Makefile into it and then run 'make' inside the directory.
+- will create a directory 'mycluster', copy the Makefile into it and then promt you to run 'make' inside the directory.
 - Note, *all* advanced preset parameters at the bottom of the `aba.conf` configuration file must be completed for the optional "type" parameter to have any affect.

-If needed, the following command can be used to monitor the progress of the Agent-based installer.
+ You should run the following command to monitor the progress of the Agent-based installer.
 For example:

 ```
-cd <cluster dir>   # e.g. cd sno
+cd <cluster dir>   # e.g. cd compact make mon
-make mon
 ```